s5k6/shelltalk/README.md

 the prompt of an unprivileged user, followed by the command to type in.

-Note, that `$` and `#` may be legitimate output of a previously run command, and that typing `#` on the command line (or in a shell script) introduces a *comment* until the end of the line.
+Note, that `$` and `#` may as well be legitimate output of a previously run command, and that typing `#` on the command line (or in a shell script) introduces a *comment* until the end of the line.
 The actual situation, however, should be clear from the context.

     $ su
     Password:      # type your password here